 I love everything about autumn.
 I love how the sun feels different.
 It’s still warm during the days, but the mornings are brisk.
 I love the changing colors of the leaves, the sounds they make as you walk through them, and I love how the earth brings on a kind of musky smell.
 Of dirt and thing drying out.

 Now, I’m not forgetting my kids, either.
-There is a subtle joy that comes with sending my kids back to school, mostly because I adore those cute faces so much more when they arrive home each afternoon, and having three at home is easier than all five.
+There is a subtle joy that comes with sending my kids back to school, mostly because I adore those cute faces so much more when they arrive home each afternoon.
 But they love autumn, too, and are simply fascinated by the changing earth as they relish the last of the warm days before winter finally approaches.
 They love the hay bail tractor rides, jumping in (and even raking) leaves, and carving pumpkins.
 They love the gourds and Indian corn and the smell of cinnamon in their morning oatmeal.
-They, too, enjoy all the wonderful things fall has to offer us
+They, too, enjoy all the wonderful things fall has to offer us.

 So, yes, it is just barely September, but can you blame me?
 In my house, we wish for this season to last as long as possible, even if September here is still basically summer.
 So maybe we start celebrating a little early and continue a little late because we do love it so.